erolm-a/colla-framework/README.md

 Flask: [![](https://images.microbadger.com/badges/version/erolmatei/colla-framework-flask.svg)](https://microbadger.com/images/erolmatei/colla-framework-flask "Get your own version badge on microbadger.com")

+## Description

+ColLa is a simple research project about linguistic-oriented conversational agents.
+This project comes with a Knowledge Graph generator and a small PoC chatbot for testing purposes.

+This project was started as a Summer Research Internship project by Enrico Trombetta ([@erolm-a](https://github.com/erolm-a)) and handed over to the Grill Lab.

+A better explanation and overview of its architecture can be found under the [presentation](https://github.com/grill-lab/knowledge-glue/tree/master/presentation) folder.

 ## Setup

+Setting up this project from scratch will take you some time and patience, so please grab some tea and read carefully.

 If you are cloning this repo, be sure to [install git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) first, or you *will* have problems with dangling LFS pointers later.